catid/supercharger/README.md

 As a pre-requisite, you'll want to first install and test the server on each node.
 And you'll need to have passwordless ssh access to each node with e.g. `ssh-copy-id`.

+Known issue: When the script terminates it will leave zombie processes on the servers.
+To kill them, go to each server and run ./kill_gpu_users.sh to kill the zombie processes.

 ## Run a load balancer